 Almost every major phone has transitioned away from the 3.5mm headphone jack, requiring owners to use Bluetooth headphones or a USB-C-to-3.5mm headphone adapter if they want to listen to music, podcasts or anything else.
-That includes owners of or phones (or the earlier series).
+That includes owners of Galaxy S20 or Note 20 phones (or the earlier Galaxy Note 10 series).

-Popular Apple-centric models such as Beats Powerbeats Pro
+Popular Apple-centric models such as Apple AirPods and the Beats Powerbeats Pro

 Say what you will about the Samsung Galaxy Buds Live’s bean-shaped design, but they might just be the most innovative new true wireless earbuds of the year.
 Like the standard AirPods, they have an open design — you don’t jam an ear tip into your ear — and they’re quite comfortable to wear and fit my ears more securely than the AirPods.
 That said, they won’t fit everybody’s ears equally well.
 These wireless buds are discreet and basically sit flush with your ear without a little white pipe extending out from them.